Behnam-sn/Castle-Docusaurus/docs/readable-code/surface-level-improvements/packing-information-into-names.md

 A lot of the names we see in programs are vague, like `tmp`.
 Even words that may seem reasonable, such as `size` or `get`, don’t pack much information.
 This chapter shows you how to pick names that do.

-This chapter is organized into six specific topics:

-- Choosing specific words
-- Avoiding generic names (or knowing when to use them)
-- Using concrete names instead of abstract names
-- Attaching extra information to a name, by using a suffix or prefix
-- Deciding how long a name should be
-- Using name formatting to pack extra information

 ## Choose Specific Words